-A preferential voting system will be used for the election of members of Council by secret ballot.
-The Council will pass and maintain regulations for the operation of such a system, which may offer members the option to participate by electronic means.
+Elections of members of Council will be conducted by secret ballot.
+Voting members will have the right to exercise the same number of voles as the number of Council members to be elected.
+The highest polling candidates will be elected.
+The Council may pass and maintain regulations for the operation of the voting system which may offer members the option to participate with electronic means.